FAQ - Frequently Asked Questions & Answers FAQ - Frequently Asked Questions & Answers

 What laptop or computer is needed to work with Balanset-1A?

-Almost any modern laptop or PC with Windows 7 / 8 / 10 / 11 (and higher) operating system will work.
-The software is compatible with Windows 7+ and doesn't require particularly powerful hardware - a standard laptop is sufficient.
+Almost any modern laptop or PC with Windows 7 / 8 / 10 / 11 will work.
+Main requirements:

 In what languages is the software available?

-The software supplied with Balanset-1A supports multiple interface languages.
-Currently available languages include: Russian, English, German, French, Polish and others.
-You can select the desired language during installation or in the program settings, making the device convenient for users from different countries.
+The software supports multiple interface languages: Russian, English, German, French, Polish and others.
+You can select the desired language during installation or in the program settings.

-Can Balanset-1A be used as a vibration analyzer for diagnostics, not just for balancing?
+Can Balanset-1A be used as a vibration analyzer?

 Diagnostic tip:

 Before balancing, compare Vs and Vo values.
-If the overall vibration level (Vs) is significantly higher than the rotational component (Vo), this means the main contribution to vibration is not from imbalance but from other problems (bearing wear, misalignment, loose fasteners).
-In this case, first eliminate these defects, and only then proceed with balancing.
+If overall vibration (Vs) is significantly higher than rotational component (Vo), the main contribution is not from imbalance but from other problems (bearing wear, misalignment).
+Eliminate these defects first.

-What specific mechanisms and rotors can be balanced with Balanset-1A?
+What specific mechanisms and rotors can be balanced?

 • Industrial fans and smoke exhausters